scottrdavid/ArcGIS_Tools/README.md

-#H1 A collection of GIS tools. \n
+#H1 A collection of GIS tools.

-I have recently realized I have a collection of tools I have written or combined codes I have found online for use in my research.
+I have recently realized I have a collection of tools I have written or edited/combioned from online resources for use in my research.
 I am working on getting all of those codes cleaned up and uploaded here.

 Hopefully they are of help.